zerkz/JiraJockey/README.md

 To Do
 =====

+* Home
+ * add home page to list open PR's, and tickets assigned to you in the sprint

 * Jira
  * set progress to orange if the last comment contains a PR
  * ctrl + up or down - move the currently selected items to the preceding or following box